samjones00/docs/docs/_documentation/JWT-AuthProvider.md

 If you're using JWT Auth please upgrade to v5.9.2 when possible to resolve a JWT signature verification issue comparing different lengthed signatures.

-If you're not able to upgrade, older versions should ensure a minimum length signature by using a custom `ValidateToken` callback, e.g:
+If you're not able to upgrade, older versions should ensure a minimum length signature with a custom `ValidateToken`, e.g:

 ```csharp
 new JwtAuthProvider(...) {